The murder of Sister Cathy shocked America. There were allegations that it was linked to priests and may have been covered up by the Catholic Church.

 The FBI investigated Malecki’s murder.
 Her body was found on federal property.
 The agency has a file on her case, that supposedly contains forensic evidence.
 If true, it needs to share that file with both the Baltimore City and County police and do it – now!

-An attempt to have Father Maskell indicted as a sexual predator in Baltimore City, back in the 90s, was unsuccessful.
+An attempt to have Father Maskell indicted as a predator in Baltimore City, back in the 90s, was unsuccessful.
 The Assistant D.A., Sharon A.H.
 May, said the case wasn’t strong enough to bring to trial.

 Two of the heroes of this saga are Jean Hargadon Wehner and Theresa Lancaster.
 They were the plaintiffs in a civil case against Maskell and the AOB in the early 90s.

-The case, however, was tossed out by the trial judge because it ran afoul of the statute of limitations.
+The case, however, was thrown out by the trial judge because it ran afoul of the statute of limitations.
 The duo have continued to fearlessly speak out for justice in this matter.
 Four other students from Keough have also joined them in going public about their stories of abuse.

 Mrs. Wehner told the police that Father Maskell took her to the place where Sister Cathy’s body was dumped soon after she went missing.
 Her memory on this issue is very credible.
 She added that Maskell, at the site, threatened her by saying that she could end up dead like Sister Cathy if she got out of line.